bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 ##### Root tree with option midpoint, a method to root the tree.

-Midpoint rooting method calculates tip to tip distances and then places the root point halfway between two longest tips.It assuen rate of evolution is constant (equal substitution rates) in the tree.
+Midpoint rooting method calculates tip to tip distances and then places the root point halfway between two longest tips.It assumes rate of evolution is constant (equal substitution rates throught he branch) in the tree.
 It is an ideal method if you lack a proper outgtoup (absence or lack of knowledge), like in virus phylogenomics.